MohammedRostom/E_commerceApp-SOUQLY-/README.md

-# SOuqly
+# SOUQLY
 "E-commerce App"
-"Overview" What Are used in this App?
+#"Overview" What Are used in this App?
 ## Getting Started
 State Management with BLoC/Cubit:
 Utilizing BLoC (Business Logic Component) and Cubit for efficient state management, ensuring separation of concerns and maintainability.